locationtech/geomesa/docs/developer/introduction.rst

 GeoMesa Development
 ===================

-This chapter describes how to build GeoMesa from source, and provides an overview for writing your own Java or Scala software that makes use of GeoMesa.
+This chapter describes how to build GeoMesa from source and provides an overview for writing your own Java or Scala software that makes use of GeoMesa.

 Using Maven